James Tang

 "James" Tang Chi Lun (born 15 July 1975) is a Hong Kong racing driver currently competing in the TCR International Series.
 He competed in the Asian Le Mans Series and Hong Kong Touring Car Championship.

 Racing career

 Tang began his career in 2003 in the Hong Kong Touring Car Championship, he raced there for two seasons, before starting his career in drifting.
-After drifting for a few years he returned to the Hong Kong Touring Car Championship for two seasons.
-He took part in the REd Bull Drift Battle in 2015 and 2016, finishing within the top ten both years.
+After drifting for a few years, he returned to the Hong Kong Touring Car Championship for two seasons.
+He took part in the REd Bull Drift Battle in 2015 and 2016, finishing within the top-ten in both years.
 He switched to the Asian Le Mans Series for the 2016–17 season.

-In November 2016 it was announced that he would race in the TCR International Series, driving a Honda Civic TCR for Team TRC.
+In November 2016, it was announced that Tang would race in the TCR International Series, driving a Honda Civic TCR for Team TRC.